B3000Kcn/minimize-zotero-to-tray/README.md

   - Already visible and foreground → No action
   - Not visible (other reasons) → Make visible
 - **🔇 Silent Operation**: No annoying popup notifications
-- **💾 State Preservation**: Maintains window maximize state when restoring
+- **💾 State Preservation**: Remembers if the window was maximized and restores it to the correct state.
 - **🛡️ Memory Safe**: Proper resource management and cleanup

 ## 📦 Installation